 Throughout my career as a sales manager, I always found it fascinating that certain sales reps always managed to close big deals.

-Many of them were already working with large accounts, but some of these accounts were said to be already dead or only worth a few upgrade deals at best.
+Many of them were already working with large accounts, although some of these accounts were said to already be dead or worth only a few upgrade deals at best.
 But for sure no $1 million opportunities.

-So how did these guys transform lifeless deals into million dollar opportunities?
-What makes these reps so effective at closing large deals and others not?
+So how did these salespeople transform lifeless deals into million dollar opportunities?
+What makes these salespeople so effective at closing large deals and others not?

-Here are 10 key ingredients of successful sales reps:
+Here are the 10 key traits of successful salespeople:

 1. They Think BIG